 Users can log into the admin node and into the flat compute nodes directly.
-If access to the RLC is required, users will need to log directly into the admin node and then use the ssh(1) command to log into an RLC.
+If access to the RLC is required, users can log in directly to the admin node and then use the ssh(1) command to log into an RLC.
 The typical VLAN mapping for the Ethernet switches on each node is as follows:

-Node type VLANS
+Node type VLANs

 Admin Native VLAN 1

 Tagged VLAN 3

 Flat compute Native VLAN 1

 RLC Native VLAN 1

 Tagged VLAN 10x.
 VLAN created for each RLC.